alined908/phoodi/README.md

 - [ ] Add ssl certificate to website

 ## Todo Next Iteration
+- [ ] Form validation + Validation for time and date
 - [ ] Handle 404 page
 - [ ] Add transitions (ex Natural transition to new options when meetup event is changed)
 - [ ] Meetup email message nice html